Weslife2002/backend-mongodb/README.md

 - Replication of data stores to avoid Single Point of Failure.
 - Can handle Data variety and huge amounts of data.
 - Scalability
-- NoSQL can store unstructured, semi-structured data or structured data.
+- Can store unstructured, semi-structured data or structured data.
 While SQL is only for structured data.

 **${\color{lightblue}BASE}$** property of NoSQL: